-Finally, water the plant and give it the care that it needs.
-We already mentioned that aloe vera plants do not need a lot of water.
-A single leaf that you are trying to grow into a new plant needs less water.
+When first placing the aloe leaf in soil, it’s best to wait a few days before you begin watering it.
+We already mentioned that aloe vera plants do not need a lot of water and a single leaf that you are trying to grow into a new plant needs less water.
 As such, keep the soil moist but do not overwater it.
 Additionally, make sure that the new plant gets enough sunlight.

 It takes a long time for an aloe vera plant to grow roots, branches, and leaves, so you have to be patient after planting the leaf.
 It can take a few months, especially during winter, wherein the weather is cold, and the plant cannot get a lot of sunlight.

 An aloe vera that is given the proper care will not break.
 However, many people who own aloe vera plants are not aware that it can easily be overwatered.
 In addition to this, not everyone knows that the plant needs sufficient sunlight, and leaving it out in the cold can cause it to die.